GwangWooKim/RecSys-GNN/README.md

 ## Miscellanea

 We conducted not only the mentioned studies but also ablation study and feature importance study.
 Since these are very tedious processes, they are not implemented in this repository.
-In fact, you can conduct the ablation study by changing various models in models.py.
-The feature importance study can be done by entering features one by one to `del_feature`.
+In fact, you can conduct the ablation study by changing various models in `models.py`.
+The feature importance study can be done by inputting features one by one to `del_feature`.
 Please refer to [G4_DS535_final_presentation](https://github.com/GwangWooKim/RecSys-GNN/blob/main/G4_DS535_final_presentation.pdf) for detailed results.